upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

 anyone knows of a fix it will be documented here so future creators will know how to solve it.

+If you encounter a bug, don't find the solution on here, but find a fix, please comment below!
+The more that people know about the solution the less problems everyone has.

 ## The Creator

 ### I'm stuck in the Alternate Menu